jeppeml/power-price-monitor/README.md

 4. **Setup**
    - Upon first boot, the device will start as an access point named `PowerPriceMonitor`.
    - Connect to this access point using a phone or computer.
    - You will be redirected to a setup page.
-Enter your WiFi SSID, password, and the name of the Philips Hue room to control when price changes.
+Enter your WiFi SSID, password, and the name of the Philips Hue room.
+Change the colors and/or price ranges if you want.
-   - Default values for prices and colors can also be changed
    - The device will save everything and restart to connect to the provided WiFi network.

 ## Usage

 - The device fetches the current power price every minute and updates the color of the RGB LED based on the price.
 - The Philips Hue lights in the specified room will also change color based on the power price.
-- If the button connected to GPIO27 is pressed while booting, the device will reset the WiFi credentials and settings, and restart with setup.
+- If the button connected to GPIO27 is held for around 6 seconds while booting, the device will reset the WiFi credentials and settings, and restart with setup.

 ## Contributing